equinix-labs/equinix-labs/README.md

 These repositories are not public at all, therefore, there are no minimum requirements.
 If you want to go public with that repository, you might want to think about the next level requirements.

+### End of Life Tier

+We no longer support nor maintain these projects.
+Our end of life project requirements are outlined in [the process](#the-process) below.

 ### Experimental Tier

 Use at your own risk and do not expect thorough support!
 Our experimental project requirements are outlined in [the process](#the-process) below.